dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 >Player 6: "Military team lead" the team leader then collates these into a ‘ game turn ‘ summary slide on a white board.

-Perhaps you have a mechanical engineer who wants to make some 3D models .stl, then go for it! perhaps a muscian wants to use AI to make new audio samples.
+Perhaps you have a mechanical engineer who wants to make some 3D models .stl, then go for it! perhaps a musician wants to use AI to make new audio samples.
 Perhaps you an electrical engineer who wants to design some circuits?
 Then go for it!

 How many challenges / stages will your team over come you on your way to settling mars?